Task Step

 Description:

-This step routes a task to a selected number of users.
+This step routes a task to a specified number of users.

 Inputs